 Pumpkin Protein Pancake

 Pancakes have long been a breakfast staple.
-Not only are they satisfying and relatively easy to make, they are one of those foods that can be dressed up in so many different ways.
+Not only are they satisfying and relatively easy to make, but they are also one of those foods that can be dressed up in so many different ways.
 It’s always an adventure to decide what to top pancakes with.
-These pancakes are great paired with nuts, fat free yogurt and honey, carob chips and are even scrumptious when eaten plain.
+These pancakes are great paired with nuts, fat-free yogurt and honey, carob chips and are even scrumptious when eaten plain.

-The following recipe contains plenty of pumpkin to make these pancakes the perfect choice for a fall or winter breakfast.
-These hotcakes are also full of protein, making them a great way to start a busy day.
-Protein has staying power and helps keep the body full longer, preventing the urge to grab an unhealthy snack mid-day or overdo it at lunch.
+The following recipe contains plenty of pumpkin to make these pancakes an ideal choice for a fall or winter breakfast.
+These hotcakes are also full of protein, making them a terrific way to start a busy day.
+Protein has staying power and helps keep the body full longer, preventing the urge to grab an unhealthy snack midday or overdo it at lunch.
 This recipe is a complete meal that would even work for lunch or dinner.
 Another reason this recipe takes the cake?
 The spices in these babies will make any kitchen smell like a little slice of heaven.
-Enjoy!

 - Add all ingredients to a food processor or blender and blend until mixed thoroughly.

-- Cook until small bubbles begin to appear; use a small spatula to flip.
-Cook another 2-3 minutes.
+- Cook until small bubbles begin to appear.
+Use a small spatula to flip.
+Cook another 2 or 3 minutes.

 - Remove promptly from the skillet and place on a cooling rack while repeating the process for remaining batter.

-Store in the refrigerator up to a week or freeze up to a month.
+- Store in the refrigerator up to a week or freeze up to a month if not using immediately.